Phoney War: Saar Offensive

 The offensive in the Rhine river valley area began on 7 September.
 Since the Wehrmacht was occupied in the attack on Poland, the French soldiers enjoyed a decisive numerical advantage along their border with Germany.
 Eleven French divisions advanced along a 32 km line near Saarbrücken against weak German opposition.
 The assault was to have been carried out by roughly 40 divisions, including one armoured, three mechanised divisions, 78 artillery regiments and 40 tank battalions.
 The French Army had advanced to a depth of 8 km and captured about 20 villages evacuated by the German army, without any resistance but the half-hearted offensive was halted after France seized the Warndt Forest, 7.8 km2 of heavily mined German territory.
 The Saar Offensive did not result in the diversion of any German troops from the Polish Front.

-On 12 September, the Anglo-French Supreme War Council gathered for the first time at Abbeville.
+On 12 September, the Anglo-French Supreme War Council gathered for the first time at the Abbeville Conference.
 It decided all offensive actions were to be halted immediately as the French opted to fight a defensive war, forcing the Germans to come to them.
 General Maurice Gamelin ordered his troops to stop no closer than 1 km from German positions along the Siegfried Line.

 Poland was not notified of this decision.
 Instead, Gamelin incorrectly informed Marshal Edward Rydz-Śmigły that half of his divisions were in contact with the enemy and that French advances had forced the Wehrmacht to withdraw at least six divisions from Poland.
-The following day, the commander of the French Military Mission to Poland, General Louis Faury, told the Polish Chief of Staff—General Wacław Stachiewicz—that the major offensive on the Western Front planned from 17 to 20 September had to be postponed.
+The following day, the commander of the French Military Mission to Poland, General Louis Faury, told the Polish Chief of Staff, General Wacław Stachiewicz, that the major offensive on the Western Front planned from 17 to 20 September had to be postponed.
 At the same time, French divisions were ordered to withdraw to their barracks along the Maginot Line.
 This quick cessation of fighting by the French contributed to the "Phoney War" characterization.